pivotal-cf/pivnet-resource/README.md

 The Pivotal Network team maintain an integration environment at `https://pivnet-integration.cfapps.io/`.
-The credentials for this environment are the same as for production, and the corresponding S3 bucket is `pivotal-network-staging`.

 This environment is useful for teams to develop against, as changes to products in this account are separated from the live account.